Skip to main content

 var response = await elasticClient.SearchAsync(searchRequest, cancellationToken);

-return ElasticSearchCursorHelper.ToCursorResult(response, pageSize);
+return ElasticSearchCursorHelper.ToCursorResult(response, pageSize, navigation);

 }